Embm5/CRMWorldUniversity/README.md

 - Version **18.20.1** or higher of [Node.Js](https://nodejs.org/en) version is required.
 - This repository uses [PostgreSQL](https://www.postgresql.org/) as Database engine. for the installation we use the default DBMS of Postgres **PgAdmin4**
-- the project is developed using Angular version 18.0.0, so it is necessary to have angular/cli installed. you can install it using npm by executing the following command in some terminal:
+- The project is developed using Angular version 18.0.0, so it is necessary to have angular/cli installed. you can install it using npm by executing the following command in some terminal:
   `npm install @angular/cli@18.0.0 -g`